AFCON 2019 semi-final fixtures set [Details] | Africanews

 Africa

 Hosts, Egypt, went on to beat Zimbabwe by a lone goal in the first game of the tournament.
-After twelve match days and two days of rest, the round of 16 and quarter-finals have all been dispatched.
+After twelve match days and two days of rest, the round of 16 was dispatched leaving eight teams.
+The quarter-finals played over four days have further whittled the number down to four.

 As at July 11, there are only four teams left in contention.
 The first to fourth will be known between them.
-They are Senegal, Nigeria, Algeria and Tunisia.
+They are Senegal (Teranga lions), Nigeria (Super Eagles), Algeria (The Foxes) and Tunisia (Carthage Eagles).

-Africanews is keeping you up to date with the very latest across the eight games as teams play for a place in the quarter-finals..
+Africanews is keeping you up to date with the very latest across the four games as teams play for a place in the semi-finals.

 Semi-final fixtures